27th July, 2014:

 “I have come to say thank you to those who have done something that everyone said was not possible.”
 Environment Minister Gian Luca Galletti said it was time finally “to breathe a sigh of relief”.
 This marks the end of the biggest ever salvage operation of its kind.

-The Costa Concordia capsized in January 2012, killing 32 people.
+The Costa Concordia struck a reef off the island of Giglio in January 2012 and capsized, killing 32 people.

 The wreck was re-floated earlier this month and was kept above the surface by giant buoyancy chambers.
 It was towed to Genoa by more than a dozen vessels.